flmath/flmath.github.io/README.md

 Then the output the compiled code to gh-pages branch which is github pages default load source for https://flmath.github.io/.
 The devlog of page is devnotes.org file (emacs org file).

+Sources to resources and links to them and their authors are in RESOURCES.md.